VocabHunter/VocabHunter/README.md

 * [Dependency Injection in JavaFX][DependencyInjection] (VocabHunter Blog) - How to Gluon Ignite and Google Guice are used for the  Dependency Injection in VocabHunter.
 * [User Interface Testing with TestFX][TestFXBlog] (VocabHunter Blog) - A guide to automating user interface tests using TestFX.
 VocabHunter includes a complete automated GUI test suite and here you can learn how it works.
 * [Read (Almost) Any Document in Java] (VocabHunter Blog) - VocabHunter uses Apache Tika to read documents in a wide variety of formats ranging from Microsoft Word through to PDF.
 This article explains how it is done.
+* [Migrating to JUnit 5] (VocabHunter Blog) - How the VocabHunter project was updated to use JUnit 5 for testing.
+This article explains the changes that were made, the problems that were encountered and how they were solved.

 [![VocabHunter](/assets/VocabHunter-Technical-Articles.png)](https://vocabhunter.github.io/blog/)